New Garden Organic Service

 Residents within Council’s Defined Cleansing Service Area will be given an additional lime-green lid GO bin, which will be included in the regular kerbside collections alongside the red lid general waste and yellow lid recycling bins.

-As part of the 3-bin core service delivery, collection will be fortnightly for the yellow recycling and the lime-green lidded bins.
+As part of the three-bin core service delivery, collection will be fortnightly for the yellow recycling and the lime-green lidded bins.
 The General Waste collection will continue to be a weekly collection.

 The new GO recovery and national bin colour harmonisation are part of Council’s commitment to reducing landfill, lowering emissions, and protecting our environment for future generations.